zsmith099/pipelines/docs/deployment/ecs-weave-shippable-booth-challenge.md

               NODE_ENV: "production"
               PORT: 50000
       </pre>
       * Replace the value for `PORT` to match the value you supplied in `portMappings` above, e.g. `50833`
       <p></p>

       Now, update the `shippable.resource.yml` configuration file with your unique port mapping for the service you'll deploy:

-      * Resource `ecs-deploy-test-front-end`
+      * Resource `yourName-ecs-deploy-test-front-end`

         <pre>
         # TEST deployment to Amazon ECS
-          - name: ecs-deploy-test-front-end
+          - name: yourName-ecs-deploy-test-front-end
             type: deploy
             steps:
               - IN: man-front-end